meribold/git-snap/readme.md

 | exists       | exists |        | exists                  | :heavy_check_mark: (already there)                               |
 | exists       | exists | exists |                         | :heavy_check_mark: (added to snapshots branch)                   |
 | exists       | exists | exists | exists                  | :heavy_check_mark: (already there)                               |

-Most of these shouldn't be surprising.
-To summarize:

-*   If the file doesn't exist in the working tree then it doesn't go into the snapshot commit.
-*   If the file exists but isn't staged then it doesn't go into the snapshot commit.
-*   If the file exists in both the working tree and the index then it goes into the snapshot commit.

 That covers new files.
 But what about modified files?